The Last Templar: Back story

 In A.D.
-1291, following the fall of Acre, the Latin Kingdom of Jerusalem, to the Saracens, a small party of Knights Templar leave the city with a small chest.
+1291, following the fall of Acre, the Latin Kingdom of Jerusalem, to the Saracens, a small party of Knights Templar left the city with a small chest.
 Their ship, the Falcon Temple, is damaged in a storm at sea and sinks.
 One of the knights is mortally wounded in the event; he dies on land after hiding a small leather pouch under a gravestone.
 He charges the remainder of the ship's company to deliver an encoded letter to the head of the Templars.

 The last surviving knight reaches Paris in 1314, just in time to see the order's last Grand Master, Jacques de Molay, being burned at the stake after refusing to reveal the location of the Templars' treasure.
 The last knight commits himself to maintaining the legend of the Templars' threat to the Catholic Church.

 Plot summary

 In the present, four people on horseback dressed as Templars storm New York's Metropolitan Museum of Art during its exhibition of The Treasures of the Vatican.
 The raid results in injury and death; most of the artifacts on display are either destroyed or stolen.
 Most notable is the theft of a multigeared rotor encoder.

 Tess Chaykin, an archaeologist, survives the raid, but is bothered by something mouthed by the leader of the Templars as he stole the encoder: "Veritas vos liberabit."
 After a fruitless Internet search to figure out the significance of the cryptic phrase, Chaykin visits a former colleague who informs her that the phrase has Templar connections (it was carved into a Templar castle in France), and advises her that pursuing the inquiry further requires an expert on the Templars.
 Tess decides to locate William Vance, an old friend who turns out to be missing.

 One of the Met raiders, Gus Waldron, tries to sell a stolen piece to antique dealer Lucien Boussard.
 The dealer tips off the FBI about Waldron's connection to the museum raid.

 The following day, Waldron notices the cops surrounding Lucien's store.
 He sets the antique store proprietor on fire and uses him as cover to get to a taxi.
 He kills the driver and flees, with the FBI, including the agent in charge of the case, Sean Reilly, in pursuit.
 The chase ends when Waldron accidentally plows into a storefront, leaving him severely injured.

-In the hospital a man, unaffiliated with the police, tortures Waldron into revealing that he was hired by one Branko Petrovic for the Met job, and then kills Gus.
+In the hospital a man, unaffiliated with the police, tortures Waldron into revealing that he was hired by one Branko Petrovic for the Met job, and then kills Waldron.
 The man finds Branko, tortures him into revealing the name of a third conspirator, and consequently kills Branko and his co-conspirator.